The Ultimate Europe Packing List for Traveling Families

 Shoes (the hard part):

-- One pair of well-broken-in walking shoes -- you will walk far more than you think
+• One pair of well-broken-in walking shoes - you'll walk far more than you think

-To keep everything organized and compressed, invest in a good set of color-coded packing cubes.
-Assign each family member a color.
-Kids can find their own clothes, you can repack in minutes, and everything stays contained when you are living out of a bag.
-Pair them with compression bags for bulkier items like jackets and sweaters -- they can reduce your clothing volume dramatically, and you do not need a vacuum.
-Just roll and press.
+To keep everything organised and compressed, invest in a good set of colour-coded packing cubes.
+Assign each family member a colour.
+Kids can find their own clothes, you can repack in minutes, and everything stays contained when you're living out of a bag.
+Pair them with compression bags for bulkier items like jackets and sweaters.

-If your children are under four, this is one of the most consequential decisions you will make.
-Here is my honest take after years on both sides.
+If your children are under four, this is one of the most consequential decisions you'll make.
+Here's my honest take after years on both sides.

-- Your child still naps during the day (a stroller is a mobile bed)
+• Your child still naps during the day (a pushchair is a mobile bed)

 Bring a carrier if:

 The real answer: Bring both if you can.
-A lightweight travel stroller like the Babyzen YOYO2 folds compact enough to fit in an overhead bin, handles cobblestones better than most umbrella strollers, and your child will use it daily for breaks and naps.
-Pair it with a soft structured carrier for the situations where wheels do not work -- Cinque Terre hiking trails, Santorini steps, crowded Christmas markets.
+A lightweight travel pushchair like the Babyzen YOYO2 folds compact enough to fit in an overhead bin, handles cobblestones better than most umbrella pushchairs, and your child will use it daily for breaks and naps.
+Pair it with a soft structured carrier for the situations where wheels do not work - Cinque Terre hiking trails, Santorini steps, crowded Christmas markets.
 The combination covers every scenario.

 Tech and Gadgets